slomelirdz/blackberg-frontend-exercise/README.md

 * Run `npx gulp watch` during development to watch changes in the `./sass` directory.

-* :exclamation: **This is an important note!** It's not recommended to run `npx gulp init` because it will update the `uswds.paths.dist.theme` and result in the loss of any custom changes.
+* :exclamation: **This is an important note:** It's not recommended to run `npx gulp init` because it will update the `uswds.paths.dist.theme` and result in the loss of any custom changes.

 ## Built With